davegomez/unistyle-flex-grid/README.md

 Simple Flexbox grid layout system built with Unistyle

-**Note:** This is a work based on [scss-flex-grid](https://github.com/matthewsimo/scss-flex-grid) by [Matthew Simo](https://github.com/matthewsimo).
+**Note:** This is a work inspired on [scss-flex-grid](https://github.com/matthewsimo/scss-flex-grid) by [Matthew Simo](https://github.com/matthewsimo).
 You can check his [demo](http://matthewsimo.github.io/scss-flex-grid/) page to learn how to use the grid while I finish my demo version.

 ### Features:

 - Responsive, mobile first approach
+- Heavily tested
-- Define specific colum size or use a flex column (a column that grows to fill space)
+- Define specific column size or use a flex column (a column that grows to fill space)
 - Define offset to push column a specific number of columns.
 - Set your own number of columns!